 To analyze the accuracy of the FOMO PES used in the molecular dynamics simulations, we computed two relaxed PES scans following important reaction coordinates and compare to higher levels of theory.
 Both FOMO scans are computed at geometries determined by constrained optimization at the FOMO-CAS(10,10)-CI/6-31G level of theory.
-The first scan (Fig. 9a) follows the proton transfer pathways, comparing the FOMO surface to EOM-CCSD energies computed using time-dependent density functional theory (TDDFT; CAM-B3LYP112/6-31G).
-The EOM-CCSD and TDDFT calculations were performed using the Psi4 software package.113 Both scans show a small barrier to proton transfer, though the FOMO barrier (0.13 eV) is considerably larger than that at the EOM-CCSD level (0.03 eV).
-The existence of a barrier to ESIPT is consistent with our assignment of the rise of the SE
+The first scan [Fig. 9(a)] follows the proton transfer pathways, comparing the FOMO surface to EOM-CCSD energies computed using time-dependent density functional theory (TDDFT; CAM-B3LYP111/6-31G).
+The EOM-CCSD and TDDFT calculations were performed using the Psi4 software package.112 Both scans show a small barrier to proton transfer, although the FOMO barrier (0.13 eV) is considerably larger than that at the EOM-CCSD level (0.03 eV).
+The existence of a barrier to ESIPT is consistent with our assignment of the rise of the SE signal to ESIPT.
+In addition, the assessment that FOMO overestimates the proton transfer barrier is consistent with the fact that our simulated timescale for this rise (0.3-0.7 ps) is notably longer than the rise observed in the TAS experiments of Lochbrunner et al. (~0.15 ps).9 The overestimation of proton transfer barriers by CASCI has also been reported for other systems.^{113,114} ground state.
+The FOMO results are compared to the extended multi-state complete active space second order perturbation theory115 (XMS-CASPT2) calculations performed using the OpenMolcas software package.109 The same 10/10 active space and 6-31G^{} basis was used as for the FOMO calculations, although a CASSCF reference was used.
+The XMS-CASPT2 calculations were performed along the FOMO-optimized reaction path geometries.
+Both methods predict a small barrier to acetyl torsion, although the barrier is slightly larger at the XMS-CASPT2 level than at the FOMO level.
+This is in qualitative agreement with the suggestion that FOMO underestimates the barrier, as we have previously argued based on the temperature-dependence of the CE-TAS data.